happytimeshopping25-creator/Happytime_7/blueprint.md

 -Mobile app version

 ## Analysis Plan

+This section details the plan and steps for the currently requested changes, focusing on UI improvements.

+### 1. Update `next.config.js` for Image Optimization
+- Ensure `/next.config.js` includes the following `images` configuration:

 This section details the steps to analyze the project based on the provided framework.